jeyk333/soar/README.md

 - **TailwindCSS** for utility-first styling.
 - **Lazy Loading** to optimize performance.
 - **Accessibility Standards** with ARIA attributes and testing tools.
+- **Browser Compatibility** - This app is compatible with all major browsers

 ## Technologies Used